justin-napolitano/making-an-outdoor-living-room/index.md

 ### Set up the boiler

-A water boiler is used to make sure all of the water (especialy the tap water) is clean before drinking or cooking.
+A water boiler is used to make sure all of the water (especially the tap water) is clean before drinking or cooking.
 A few liters a day will be good for you.

 ### Organize your things